dmuenz/KeepWiFiOn/README.md

 2. Open Terminal and run the command `~/Downloads/install_KeepWiFiOn --local`

 In this case Step 2 will use the files you already downloaded.
 Note that all 4 downloaded files must be in the same directory (e.g. ~/Downloads).

+The advantage of Option 2 is that if something goes wrong during installation, you can try again without having to redownload the files every time.